Contrastive Conformal Sets: Methodology

 To integrate this into our framework, we augment the optimization objective by including the InfoNCE loss as a regularization term.
 The resulting objective is given by:

 where $\theta$ represents the model's weights or a selected subset thereof, and $\lambda_{\mathrm{InfoNCE}}$ is a hyperparameter.
+In our experiments, we add one fully connected layer and train its weights under the InfoNCE loss while completely freezing the backbone.
 This formulation enables the simultaneous optimization of the contrastive conformal set geometry and the underlying feature representations, thereby improving the alignment of the embedding space with the desired inclusion-exclusion properties.

-To guarantee the positive inclusion rate as in \cref{eq:pos-inc-alpha}, we use a held-out calibration set $\calibset$ to find the definitive threshold $\hqalpha$ using the learned metric.
+To guarantee the positive inclusion rate as in \cref{eq:pos-inc-alpha}, we use a held-out calibration set $\calibset$ to find the final threshold $\hqalpha$ using the learned score.
 We use that threshold in constructing the final test contrastive conformal set.

+The preceding discussion leaves us with multiple variants of the method depending on what data the user has access to and what updates they are willing to perform on their model.
+If the user has access to negative samples, then optimizing the negative exclusion rate directly is the natural choice.
+Otherwise, volume minimization serves as a proxy, aiming for higher negative exclusion under the specified positive coverage.
+If the user is willing to update the model's parameters, contrastive learning updates can additionally help produce a geometric representation with smaller covering sets and higher negative exclusion rates.

 \begin{Remark} Our framework can be applied to any Euclidean semantic feature space, irrespective of the underlying pre-training paradigm.
 The designation ``contrastive'' does not require the backbone model itself to be trained via contrastive learning; rather, it describes our core objective of explicitly contrasting positive samples (for inclusion) against negative samples (for exclusion) to construct the covering sets. \end{Remark}